VA Aid and Attendance

 Senior Veterans and Their Survivng Spouses

-America’s veterans deserve the best health care and compensation systems we can provide.
+Any good veteran aid lawyer Arlington, TX residents trust knows that America’s veterans deserve the best health care and compensation systems that can be provided.
 Most people are unaware of the benefits available to senior veterans and their surviving spouses who are are faced with the high cost of long-term care.

 Federal regulations allow VA to pay an additional income to a household of a veteran or surviving spouse if they have a significant physical or medical need for the regular aid and attendance from another person or are housebound.
 The amount of additional income paid to the household depends on the “rating” assigned by the VA that is based on the review of doctor’s examinations of the claimant.
 A “rating for aid and attendance” is given when VA determines that the claimant is in need of regular personal custodial care or the “aid and attendance” of another person.
 Without this rating, most claimants are not eligible for Pension as their income is generally greater than VA’s limits and their medical expenses are not considered deductible.
 Deducting expenses is how claimants can bring their income below VA’s income limits and will lead to an award.